amypierce/Raffi/README.md

 ## Description

-The web page is a blod about a dog named Raffi
+The web page is a blog about a dog named Raffi

+## Setup

+Clone the code to your computer and open the index.html file, or visit the link directly: [https://amypierce.github.io/raffi/]

 ## Known Bugs